Baklava Rolls

 Pin RecipeJump to Recipe

-• Phyllo dough – Make sure the dough it’s totally thawed before using.
+• Phyllo dough – Make sure the phyllo pastry is thawed before using.
 I buy mine frozen then immediately place it in the refrigerator to thaw.

 • Unsalted butter – This is melted and brushed over the dough to make it rich and flaky.

-• Powdered sugar – We use this to sweeten the baklava filling.
+• Powdered sugar – I use confectioners sugar (powdered sugar) to sweeten the baklava filling, as well as dust the top when serving.

-• Cinnamon – Adds a hint of spice to the nutty baklava layers.
+• Cinnamon – Adds a hint of spice to the nutty layers.
+You can use cinnamon and ground clove together if you like that flavor profile.

-• Walnuts – You can’t have baklava without nuts!
+• Walnuts – You can’t have traditional baklava without nuts!

 • Lay out a sheet of phyllo dough on a clean work surface.
 Use a pastry brush to GENTLY brush melted butter over the dough.

-• Use your hands to roll the dough up tight from short end to short end.
-Place the rolled log in a baking dish.
+• Use your hands to roll the phyllo dough up tight from short end to short end.
+Place the rolled log in a baking pan.

 • Repeat the steps above until you have 5 logs of baklava.
 Drizzle with the remaining butter and bake.

 • Sprinkle the baked baklava immediately with powdered sugar.
-Let cool, then slice each rolled baklava into 4 pieces to serve.
+Let cool completely, then slice each rolled baklava into 4 pieces to serve.

 • Sprinkle the rest of the powdered sugar over the sliced baklava.
 Serve with a drizzle of honey for more sweetness!